Last Modified: January 5, 2013

 Operating Menus

 Familiarize yourself with all of the operating menus, buttons, and functions.
 With few exceptions, most new radios intended for mobile operation have menu-driven controls.
-The new Icom IC-7000 is no exception.
+The Icom IC-7000 is no exception.
 There are 22 separate controls, and most of them are multi-function.
-It pays to read and reread your manual until you can recite it verbatim.
-If you're planning a trip, preprogramming your rig with all of the intended frequencies is a must-do.
+It pays to read and reread your manual thoroughly.

 ☜Return☜